kyma-project/kyma/docs/knative-eventing-mesh/02-01-knative-eventing-mesh.md

 4. The Application Broker watches the creation of the Application CR and performs the following actions:

-    * Exposes event definitions as an event ServiceClass.
+    * Exposes the event API, which an external system provides, as a ServiceClass.
 Once the user provisions this ServiceClass in the Namespace, the Application Broker makes events available to use.

     * Deploys Knative Subscription and defines the Broker as the subscriber for the Channel to allow communication between them.